Cleveland State University

 2. Show the instructor a copy of Kirk's book with your name written in the front.

 3. Prove the four properties in the left column of Table 1-1 in Kirk's book.

-c.
+d.
 Use the steady-state state feedback matrix (for R = 1) in your controller.
-How does system performance change compared to time-varying feedback control?
+How does system performance change relative to time-varying feedback control?

-1. Kirk problem 3.23.
-Don't try to solve it analytically - just solve for K numerically for both parts (a) and (b).
-Plot K for both parts (a) and (b) and compare the solutions.
+1. Kirk problem 3.24.
+Don't try to solve it analytically - instead solve for the optimal control u numerically for both parts (a) and (b).
+Plot u for parts (a) and (b) and compare the solutions.
+Plot the states with x(0) = [1, 1]^T for parts (a) and (b) and compare the solutions.

 1. State the fundamental theorem of the calculus of variations.

 2. Find the extremals of the following functionals.

 a.
 The integral from a to b of [12*x*y + (y')^2] dx

 b.
 The integral from a to b of [y^2 + (y')^2] dx